whowell1/whowell1github.io/content/en/blog/Helpful-Python-Scripts.md

 thumbnail: https://loudbench.com/wp-content/uploads/2023/02/Python-logo-1024x576.png
 ---

 During a recent triage, I had to brush up on my Python skills to try to automate some tasks that I had to do.
 Here are a few helpful Python scripts could be helpful for security professionals.
+This page will continue to be updated as I often times use the same scripts to manipulate data in similiar ways

 This first script reads a file with IPs and gets the unique IPs and stores them into a set and prints them out.
 In the example below, the strip method is invoked twice, the first to remove spaces, and the second time to remove the [].

 ```python
 cleaned_ips = set()